The Ruin

 Summary of The Ruin

 - “The Ruin” As a Representative of Change: The anonymous poet beautifully opens the poem saying the ruin of some building shows that it has been a rare work with a rare design, and a huge construction.
-The poet surmises that giants must have been used to construct such a mammoth building.
-The ruins also show that now the roofs and towers are down, and beams have given way to time.
+According to the poet’s speculation, the only plausible explanation for the creation of such a mammoth edifice is the utilization of giants.
+The ruins also reveal the disintegration of the roofs and towers, and the decay of the beams because of the relentless passage of time.
 Everything has crumbled down, showing the hard work of masons and makers doing down the drain of time.
 Some walls show skeletons left, while others show the works of storms and gales.
-In the second part, the poet praises the mind and the wonders that it has created.
-Using anaphoric points for the creation of the mind, he goes on to say that it has been excellent at the end as the end shows that even defenses have given ways to wastelands.
-Even the masons who were assigned to repair are no more alive.
+The second part of the poem focuses on the poet’s praise for the mind and its incredible achievements.
+According to his argument, incorporating anaphoric points in the mind’s construction results in a highly favorable outcome.
+The author concludes that defenses eventually succumb to wastelands.
+Sadly, the masons who were tasked with the repairs have passed away.
 The halls, the roofs, the grandeur, and the garden walls are lying in shambles.

 Analysis of Literary Devices Used In The Ruin

-- Consonance: Consonance is the repetition of consonant sounds in the same line such as the sound of /s/ and /w/ in “such space to move in, such waters to draw” and the sound of /w/ and /l/ in “were nowhere to be found.
-And now these halls lie empty,.”
+- Consonance: Consonance is the repetition of consonant sounds in the same line, such as the sound of /t/ in “such space to move in, such waters to draw” and the sound of /r/ in “were nowhere to be found.
+And now these halls lie empty”.

 - Imagery: Imagery is used to make readers perceive things involving their five senses.
-Matthew Hollis has used imagery in this poem such as “Defence gave way to wasteland”, “strongholds knelt in the rubble” and “And now these halls lie empty.”
+Matthew Hollis used imagery in this poem such as “Defence gave way to wasteland”, “strongholds knelt in the rubble” and “And now these halls lie empty”.

 - Symbolism: Symbolism is using symbols to signify ideas and qualities, giving them symbolic meanings different from literal meanings.
 The poem shows the use of symbols such as roofs, space, water, halls, and walls to show the ravages of time.